-The Board of Supervisors adopted a 0.50% growth rate for 2008.
-A growth rate of 0.50% was also adopted in each of the years from 2001-2007, and a growth rate of 0.75% was adopted for 2000 and 1999.
-Although the economic growth of the past few years has slowed somewhat compared to the previous "dot-com" boom period, building permit activity remained at a fairly high rate until late 2006, when there was somewhat of a slow down that continued through 2007, and then became much worse in 2008.
-Even though the population growth rate for the unincorporated area in 2007 of 1.17% was more than double the 0.5% growth goal for 2007, there was still an ample number of unused building permit that were allocated and available in 2007.
-This discrepancy may be due to an uptick in the number of persons per household between 2006 and 2007 (from 2.548 to 2.569 persons per household).
+The Board of Supervisors adopted a 0.5% growth rate for 2009.
+A growth rate of 0.5% was also adopted in each of the years from 2001-2008, and a growth rate of 0.75% was adopted for 2000 and 1999.
+Although the economic growth of the past year and a half has slowed significantly, especially compared to the "dot-com" boom period of the late 1990's, building permit activity remained at a fairly high rate until late 2006, when there was somewhat of a slow down that continued through 2007, and then became much worse in 2008.
+There has been a slight increase in activity in the first half of 2009 compared with the same period last year.
+Even though the population growth rate for the unincorporated area in 2008 of 0.99% was almost double the 0.5% growth goal for 2008, there was still an ample number of unused building permit that were allocated and available in 2008.
+This discrepancy may be due to an uptick in the number of persons per household between 2007 and 2008 (from 2.544 to 2.561 persons per household).
 Even during the high building permit demand level of recent past years, the building permit allocation (for market rate units only) derived using the 0.5% growth goal of recent years has always been sufficient to meet the demand.
 Moreover, there have been a significant number of excess building permits allocated in each of the past several years that could have been made available as carryover to the subsequent year, had they been needed (which they have not).
-The building permit allocation derived from the 0.50% growth goal of recent years has been more than adequate to meet recent demand.
-Even though the population growth rate for the unincorporated area was 1.17% in 2007, this year's housing market slowdown indicates that an increase in the County's building permit allocation is not warranted at this time.
-Staff, therefore, recommends that a population growth rate goal of 0.50% be set again for calendar year 2009, the same rate as has been adopted every year since 2001.
+The building permit allocation derived from the 0.5% growth goal of recent years has been more than adequate to meet recent demand.
+Even though the population growth rate for the unincorporated area was 0.99% in 2008, this year's continued relatively slow housing market indicates that an increase in the County's building permit allocation is not warranted at this time.
+Staff, therefore, recommends that a population growth rate goal of 0.5% be set again for calendar year 2010, the same rate as has been adopted every year since 2001.

-If the Board adopts a 0.50% growth rate for 2009 and utilization of the carryover is not authorized, it is possible that demand may exceed the supply of allocations in some categories.
+If the Board adopts a 0.5% growth rate for 2010 and utilization of the carryover is not authorized, it is possible that demand may exceed the supply of allocations in some categories.
 If no action were taken, the Planning Department, in accordance with Section 12.02.040(c) of the County Code, would cease issuing building permits in the depleted category.
-Planning staff will advise the Board of Supervisors during 2009 if depletion of an allocation category seems probable.
-Staff is recommending that the Board carry over any unused allocation from 2008, but not authorize utilization of the carried-over allocation at this time.
+Planning staff will advise the Board of Supervisors during 2010 if depletion of an allocation category seems probable.
+Staff is recommending that the Board carry over any unused allocation from 2009, but not authorize utilization of the carried-over allocation at this time.
 The Board could then make numerical adjustments between the allocation categories or authorize use of the carryover at anytime during the year.